Dispersive Determination of Nucleon Gravitational Form Factors: Results and discussion

-The predictions for the pion GFFs are shown in Fig.~\ref{fig.GFFpi}, where the uncertainties are obtained from the variations in $m_{f_2}$ and the slopes $\dot{\Theta}^\pi(0)$ and $\dot{\Theta}^K(0)$ mentioned above.
+We use precise phase shifts and inelasticities from analyses in Refs.~\cite{Ananthanarayan:2000ht, Buettiker:2003pp, Bydzovsky:2016vdx} as inputs.
+The predictions for the pion GFFs are shown in Fig.~\ref{fig.GFFpi}, where the uncertainties are obtained from the variations in $m_{f_2}$ and the slopes $\dot{\Theta}^\pi(0)$ and $\dot{\Theta}^K(0)$ mentioned above (prediction of the kaon trace GFF $\Theta^K$ is shown in Supplementary Fig.~4).
 We have checked that errors caused by those of the $D$-wave phase and the $S$-wave Omn\`es matrix are negligible.
-Our results agree well with LQCD calculations at an unphysical pion mass of 170~MeV~\cite{Hackett:2023nkr}, and have considerably smaller uncertainties.
+That is, the uncertainties are from the low-energy inputs from matching the dispersion representation of the meson GFFs to the NLO ChPT expressions, and can be further reduced once the involved LECs are precisely determined from lattice QCD calculations.
+Our results agree well with LQCD calculations at an unphysical pion mass of 170~MeV~\cite{Hackett:2023nkr}.

+We note that the study of pion GFFs using the dispersion approach was pioneered in Ref.~\cite{Donoghue:1990xh} with low-precision data, and further developed for $\Theta^\pi$ recently in Ref.~\cite{Broniowski:2024oyk} by incorporating $S$-wave $\pi\pi$-$K\bar{K}$ scattering from dispersive analysis in Ref.~\cite{Celis:2013xja} and fitting lattice data~\cite{Hackett:2023nkr}.
+We advance the dispersive analysis in both $\Theta^\pi$ and $A^\pi$ GFFs by utilizing precise phase shifts~\cite{Ananthanarayan:2000ht, Bydzovsky:2016vdx} and NLO ChPT results~\cite{Donoghue:1991qv}, achieving theoretical predictions without the need for lattice data fitting.

-\section{Nucleon form factors}
+\subsection{Nucleon form factors}

 The above dispersive treatment can be generalized to the nucleon case, for which the unitarity relation is depicted in Fig.~\ref{fig.cut_nucleon}.
-Following the notation of Refs.~\cite{Hohler:1983,Ditsche:2012fv}, we have
+Following the notation of Refs.~\cite{Hohler:1983,Ditsche:2012fv, Yao:2016vbz}, we have